 What is a Well-Balanced Coffee Flavor?

 A coffee’s flavor describes the overall and combined sensations/perceptions of the coffee’s distinctive aromatic and taste characteristics, the fusion of body, acidity, aroma, bitterness, sweetness, and aftertaste.
 A well-balanced coffee is one in which no single flavor characteristic dominates and/or overpowers/overwhelms the others.
+Many of the best coffees in the world are well-balanced, though some highly rated coffees are specifically sought after for their unique (not well balanced) flavors.

 Coffee Taste Descriptions

 Some general coffee flavor descriptions include complex (multi-flavored) and rich (describes a full-bodied coffee).
-Some coffees have a flavor reminiscent of red wine and are referred to as winy.
+Some coffees have a flavor reminiscent of red wine and are referred to as winey.
 Other coffees have a fruity essence that suggests berries or citrus.

-Coffees known for Fruity Flavors
+Coffees with Fruity Flavors

 Fruit flavors tend to be sweet natural tasting, and are some of the highest sought after qualities in the best coffees.
 They’re generally grouped into stone fruit (peach, apricot, nectarine) to citrus (orange, lemon, grapefruit, nectarine) and berries (raspberry, strawberry, blackberry, black currant, cherry).
 Generally, Africa puts out a lot of coffees with prominent fruity tastes, while South American coffees grown will sometimes have them as a secondary.
 Some regions are listed here with prominent associated flavors, see each page for more details: